Why use Recall.ai’s Transcription API?

 If you use Recall.ai, there’s no infrastructure to manage.
 With a single API call, Recall.ai handles capturing audio across supported video conferencing platforms and sends the audio to the transcription provider you’ve chosen.
 If you bring your own transcription provider, you may need to pass your provider’s API keys.
 If you were to run transcription yourself, many transcription APIs run on standard servers, support Linux and Docker or Kubernetes for scaling, and offer SDKs in languages like Python, Go, C++, or Java.

-Many transcription APIs allow integration of custom models, adaptation of language and acoustic models for specific terminology, and addition of features like PII redaction for privacy compliance.
+Many speech-to-text APIs allow integration of custom models, adaptation of language and acoustic models for specific terminology, and addition of features like PII redaction for privacy compliance.
 Check with your transcription provider for specific customizability questions.

 A transcription API processes audio, applies speech recognition models to convert speech to text, and returns structured output such as transcripts with timestamps and speaker labels.
 Transcription models either use deterministic methods or models to tackle features like speaker diarization and timestamps, then return formatted text as JSON, TXT, or SRT.